 In order to stop fraud, you need to spot one early.
 Although financial institutions have been issuing warnings to their customers, many people are still ignorant of how these scamsters work.
 Hence, in this blog, we take a deep dive into how scammers trick people into sharing sensitive information, how to spot the early signs of fraudulent behaviour and how to identify a genuine lender.

-First, here is a look at the different kinds of business loan scams doing the rounds.
+First, here is a look at the different kinds of

-A number of financial institutions have announced a three-monthmoratorium as a relief measure for businesses that are severely hit by the crisis.
+Types of Business Loan Scams Loan moratorium scam: A number of financial institutions have announced a three-monthmoratorium as a relief measure for businesses that are severely hit by the crisis.
 Fraudsters have been quick to capitalise on the situation and dupe unsuspicious citizens.
 Posing as bank officials, scammers approach customers and ask for personal and financial information, citing reasons such as reactivation of account and linking the account to Aadhar card.
 These details, once obtained, are used to conduct fraudulent activities.

-Loan approvals can take time.
+Immediate loan approval in exchange for a small fee: Loan approvals can take time.
 And that is exactly where scammers strike.
 They know small business owners are desperate for loans and hence offer instant approval loans.
 Business owners are asked to fill application form, submit documents and make a payment to get the loan processed.
 The loan, of course, never arrives.

 Guaranteed loan approvals with no eligibility criteria: